 Fig. 5.
 The observation areas on the slice, where A is the area near the axis, B is the area in the middle of the core radius, and C is the outer area of the core.

 Fig. 5 depicts the microscopic characteristics of a three-part region along the radial direction of the core slice.
-Fig. 6-(a) and (b) represent the state of polyacrylamide adhesion on the rock particles near the core axis.
+Fig. 6-(a) and (b) represent the states of polyacrylamide adhesion on the rock particles near the core axis.
 The polyacrylamide clusters were irregularly covered on the surface, showing a lamellar pattern.
 The irregular polyacrylamide adhesion area was reduced on the outer side of the core (Fig. 6-(c), (d)).
 The amount of polyacrylamide adhesion was indicated based on the average content of carbon elements in the SEM images.
 The content of carbon elements radially outward along the center of the slice ranged from 57.41% to 24.05%.
 It indicated a corresponding decrease in polyacrylamide solution mass content from region A to region C.